bit2stack/js-utils/README.md

     <img src='http://www.bit-stack.com/demo/img/feature.png' alt='bit-snackbar feature image' style='width: 350px;'>
 </p>

+1. Header Area : Convey messages to users through text, icons, and background colors.
+2. Message Area : Display messages in text form.
+It can include a title and a main message.
+3. Action Area : Help user interaction through buttons or text

 ## Document and Demo
 For more information about the **BitSnackbar**, please refer to the demo site below.
 You can quickly see the functionality of the snackbar through the control panel page without complex explanations.